ProcessorMicro/bash-functions/README.md

 The primary function in `functions.sh` is `GET_ARGS`.
 It is called with arguments (directives) that "define" the options and arguments available to a parent script.
 And it parses them when the parent script is invoked as a command.
-The `GET_ARGS` directives also describe the script purpose and the meaning of each option/argument defined.
+The `GET_ARGS_DIRECTIVES` also describe the script purpose and the meaning of each option/argument defined.
 This makes the parent script self documenting with man-like pages.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[top](#top)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[contents](#contents)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[bottom](#bottom)